-Participating Pension Funds shall appoint up to four Account Representatives by resolution of the board of trustees of the Participating Pension Fund.
-All appointed Account Representatives must be members of the Participating Pension Fund's board of trustees or serve as the

-Participating Pension Fund's Treasurer, except that one Account Representative from each Participating Pension Fund is not required to be a member of the Participating Pension Fund's board of trustees.
+Participating Pension Funds shall appoint up to four Account Representatives.
+All appointed Account Representatives must be members of the Participating Pension Fund's board of trustees or serve as the Participating Pension Fund's Treasurer, except that one Account Representative from each Participating Pension Fund is not required to be a member of the Participating Pension Fund's board of trustees.
+FPIF shall provide Participating Pension Funds with standardized forms for appointing Account Representatives, which must be signed by Authorized Agents.
+The appointment of a non-voting board trustee who does not serve as treasurer shall be made by board resolution, in addition to any other required forms.
 If a Participating Pension Fund has not appointed Account Representatives, the Participating Pension Fund's Authorized Agents and Treasurer shall serve as Account Representatives until other Account Representatives are appointed.

 Only Account Representatives will have authority to facilitate transfers.
-A Participating Pension Fund is responsible for promptly providing FPIF with any updates or revisions to its authorized Account Representatives, and FPIF is entitled to rely on the appointed Account Representatives that it has received from a Participating Pension Fund as of the date of any transfer or withdrawal request.
+A Participating Pension Fund is responsible for promptly providing FPIF with any updates or revisions to its authorized Account Representatives, and FPIF is entitled to rely on the appointed Account Representatives that it has received from a Participating Pension Fund as of the date of any transfer, withdrawal request, or recurring withdrawal request.
 FPIF is not responsible for any claim or liability related to an unauthorized transfer or withdrawal in which FPIF reasonably relied on the information regarding authorized Account Representatives provided by a Participating Pension Fund.
 Any individual who submits transfer or withdrawal requests or instructions to FPIF will be deemed to be making a representation and warranty to FPIF that they have been, and remain, duly designated as Account Representatives of the Participating Pension Fund and that they are authorized to execute and deliver the withdrawal or transfer request or instructions to FPIF on behalf of that Participating Pension Fund.